valkey-io/valkey-swift/Sources/Valkey/Documentation.docc/getting-started.md

 ### Enabling connections to a Valkey server

 ``ValkeyClient`` and ``ValkeyClusterClient`` use a connection pool that requires a background root task to run all the maintenance work required to establish connections and maintain the cluster state.
-You can either run it using a Task group, for example:
+You can either run them using a Task group, for example:

 ```swift
 let valkeyClient = ValkeyClient(.hostname("localhost", port: 6379), logger: logger)